 Is a Cracked Heat Exchanger Dangerous?

-- Furnace shuts off: A crack in your heat exchanger could cause your furnace to turn off.
+- Furnace switches off: Cracks in the heat exchanger can cause your furnace to shut off.

 What You Can Do if the Furnace Heat Exchanger is Cracked